 Find Latest Salaries - Problem

-The result should include emp_id, firstname, lastname, salary, and department_id, ordered by employee ID ascending.
+Return the result table with emp_id, firstname, lastname, salary, and department_id, ordered by emp_id in ascending order.

 Input & Output